lars-t-hansen/parlib/README.md

 ray2/ is a parallel ray tracer derived from the code in ray/.
 Each worker has a private copy of the scene graph.

+ray3/ is a parallel ray tracer that keeps the scene graph in shared memory.